-Some Astrobots are simple, some are very compilex, but all of them have are made with some pretty simple tools (with the exception of the welding machine), such as a hacksaw, a file, a vise, a hammer, etc. Here I document the ‘birth’ of an Astrobot — in this case, Rylee P212.
+Some Astrobots are simple, some are very complex, but all of them have are made with simple hand tools (with the exception of the welding machine), such as a hacksaw, a file, a vise, a hammer, etc. Here I document the ‘birth’ of an Astrobot: in this case, Rylee P212.

-Most of constructing an Astrobot is to collect, disassemble, sort, and clean parts.
-There are often entire days dedicated to this process.
-Keeping organized is time a consuming but important task.
+The most time-consuming part of constructing an Astrobot is the collecting, disassembling, cleaning, and sorting of parts.
+There are often entire days dedicated to this important first step of the process.
 Containers have amusing labels such as ‘knees’, ‘heads’, and ‘fingers’.

 Choosing the correct parts takes a good deal of patience.
 Not only do the parts selected have to resemble the desired anatomy, but everything has to work proportionally.
 Often the original pieces chosen are swapped out for parts that are more appropriate for the majority of the piece, sometimes becoming something completely different than the original intent, occasionally shifting gender in the process.

 Once the basic anatomy is decided upon, a picture is taken, the parts are placed in a bin, which is carted over to the welding area.

 There are many processes that can be used to weld steel — such as arc, oxy-acetylene, and MIG.
 However, I prefer to TIG weld: while more challenging than the other processes, TIG has an an extremely clean and focused arc which gives precise control of the weld.